rhinkle/jest-examples/README.md

 # Jest Examples

+## Quick Start

+- This uses `pnpm` as the package manager.
+You can install it by running `npm install -g pnpm`.
+To install the dependencies run `pnpm install`.
+- NX Standalone is uses to manage this repo.
+Its a bit overkill but i wanted to try it out.
+[NX Link](https://nx.dev)

 ## Description

 This repository contains examples of how to use Jest for testing Typescript React code.
 This is used as a reference for how to test different components and features in a React application.